Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Introduction

-To further motivate the readers why uniform OPE is important, we state its relation to offline learning.
-Indeed, uniform OPE to RL is analogous of uniform convergence of empirical risk in statistical learning theory \citep{vapnik2013nature}.
+To further motivate the readers why uniform OPE should be considered, we state its relation to offline learning.
+Indeed, uniform OPE to RL is analogous of uniform convergence of empirical risk in statistical learning \citep{vapnik2013nature}.
 In supervised learning, it has been proven that almost all learnable problems are learned by an (asymptotic) \emph{empirical risk minimizer} (ERM) \citep{shalev2010learnability}.
-In offline RL, the natural counterpart would be the \emph{empirical optimal policy} $\widehat{\pi}^{\star}:=\operatorname{argmax}_{\pi} \widehat{V}_1^{\pi}$ and with uniform OPE it further ensures $\widehat{\pi}^\star$ is a near optimal policy for offline learning task via (element-wisely):
+In offline RL, the natural counterpart is the \emph{empirical optimal policy} $\widehat{\pi}^{\star}:=\operatorname{argmax}_{\pi} \widehat{V}_1^{\pi}$ and with uniform OPE it further ensures $\widehat{\pi}^\star$ is a near-optimal policy for the offline learning via: {

-On the \emph{policy evaluation} side, there is often a need to evaluate the performance of a \emph{data-dependent} policy.
-Uniform OPE suffices for this purpose since it will allow us to evaluate policies selected by safe-policy improvements, proximal policy optimization, UCB-style exploration-bonus as well as any heuristic exploration criteria (for further discussion and motivation, please refer to \cite{yin2021near} and the references therein).

-In this paper, we study the uniform OPE problem under the \emph{finite horizon episodic MDP with stationary transitions} and focus on the model-based approaches.
+}On the \emph{policy evaluation} side, there is often a need to evaluate the performance of a \emph{data-dependent} policy.
+Uniform OPE suffices for this purpose since it will allow us to evaluate policies selected by safe-policy improvements, proximal policy optimization, UCB-style exploration-bonus as well as any heuristic exploration criteria (please refer to \cite{yin2021near} and the references therein for further discussions).
+In this paper, we study the uniform OPE problem under the \emph{finite horizon stationary MDPs} and focus on the model-based approaches.
 Specifically, we consider two representative class: global policy class $\Pi_g$ (contains all (deterministic) policies) and local policy class $\Pi_l$ (contains policies near the empirical optimal one, see Section~\ref{sec:problems}).
 We ask the following question: